Course Objectives & Features

 In order to meet the minimum contact hour requirements of your University, the schedule for the week is pretty full.
 You will have Thursday afternoon off, but if you need more than a few hours, we suggest you arrive in town early or stay on after the seminar has finished.

-Grades are assigned based on student performance on three requirements: (1) An exam administered in Washington, D.C. at the conclusion of the session that covers information discussed during the week.
-(2) A brief report on the student’s experience in the program.
-(3) A research paper (10-12 pages) on a current issue related to business and government.
+Grades are assigned based on an exam administered in Washington, D.C. at the conclusion of the session that covers information discussed during the week.

 Students who want to arrange for an internship in Washington D.C. may apply to earn independent study credit of up to three (3) credit hours.
 For example, students may combine the Washington Campus experience with an internship at a Congressional office, a lobbying firm, or a government agency.
 Interested students should begin the search for an internship as early as possible.